EGR314Team308/Team308.github.io/index.md

 ## Selected Design

 The team decided to pick the Greenhouse Regulation System because it looked the most practical and fun to make.
+The Greenhouse Regulation System had all the needs for the scope of the project.
 The team did combine good ideas from the design ideation to make the final selected design with keeping in mind location, environment control and use cases.
 The team believes they selected the best design for the users needs.
 The ultimate decision was made by a vote of which design to pick where the vote was unanimous for the Greenhouse Regulation System.
 The selected design deviates slightly as there will not be an LCD screen on the front to track the temperature and humidity.
 There will be instead two PCB boards back to back displaying both the temperature inside and outside the greenhouse.
+The temperature and humidity would reach a certain number to where the motor will open up a flap to let air in and reduce both temperature and humidity.

 ![Green](https://github.com/EGR314Team308/Team308.github.io/assets/156870072/0ff56bb9-99ef-44c9-9b0d-c12f9e677db1)